Militant in Islamic State video believed to be British bouncy castle salesman

 His sister Konika told British media the man in the video sounded just like her brother, echoing the views of others who knew him well.
 However, neither she nor security experts said they could be certain it was him.

-British intelligence officials are analyzing the film and a security source said they had not yet reached a conclusion as to the man's identity.
+British intelligence officials are analysing the film and a security source said they had not yet reached a conclusion as to the man's identity.

-British officials say up to 800 Britons have traveled to Iraq and Syria, some to join Islamic State, and around half had returned home.
+British officials say up to 800 Britons have travelled to Iraq and Syria, some to join Islamic State, and around half had returned home.
 About 70 were believed to have been killed.

 In the 10-minute video released on Sunday, the masked man speaking with a clear British accent threatens British Prime Minister David Cameron before shooting one of the alleged spies in the head.